Ideas Union

 A group of Australian (mostly) creative professionals (from PR, marketing, engineering, IT, finance, ag science etc.) who've had commercially viable ideas stolen from them many times in the past by companies who often say things like 'There's 50 lawyers on level 7 – do you have deep pockets?'.

 Professional associations take great lengths to ensure members meet strict criteria.
 This includes specific degrees and often the need to undertake regular career updating courses to maintain membership.
-It says 'this is likely to be a quality idea'.
+Mere membership of the right Association says to a customer 'this Comcept ™ is likely to be a quality idea'.

 There are no exceptions.
 If you do not belong to a Professional Association, we simply do not want you as a member.
-Join your relevant association if you want to join Ideas Union.
+We strongly encourage you to join your relevant association - it's vital if you want to join Ideas Union.